mirrar-sdm/mirrAR-iOS-SDK/README.md

 ```
 Step 3-
-Implement followinng delegate methods into the viewCotroller where MARCameraViewController is beig initialized
+Implement followinng delegate methods into the viewCotroller where MARCameraViewController is being initialized
 (All methods are optional)

 ```